kraglesh/Moologic/Preplace/Implementation.md

 }
 ```

-Inside the handleTickUpdate is where we will put our preplace, this loop cna also be used for many other things.
+Inside the `handleTickUpdate` is where we will put our preplace; This loop can also be used for many other things.